My main research examines trade-off behavior in war. In particular, I study how people weigh lives and evaluate lives weighed in war.

 Human Shields: The Anatomy of a Debate (under review)

-“Operacion Antiaerea” during the Cuban Revolution, 1958 (under review)
+“Operacion Antiaerea” during the Cuban Revolution, 1958 (under revision)

 Hostages, human shields, and the threat of liability (in preparation)